mkungla/webxr-webpack-boilerplate/README.md

   setup() {
     // Called once when you register the Addon
-    // Sets the data to values passed to registerAddon 2 param },
+    // Sets the data to values passed to registerAddon 2 param

+    // Within addon following properties are set
+    //
+    // this.aframeRequired  - is aframe required
+​    // this.enabled         - is addon enabled
+​    // this.isPlaying       - is addon playing
+    // this.name            - addon given name
+    // this.data            - addon configuration
+​    // this.app             - reference to app
+    //      using app you can access session `this.app.session`
+    //      and other addons `this.app.addons['addon-name']`
+    // this.log             - gives named logger for current addon
+    //      you can call and displaying these messages depends
+    //      your ./app.json setting which logLevel is set
+    //        this.log.debug(args...)
+    //        this.log.info(args...)
+    //        this.log.ok(args...)
+    //        this.log.warn(args...)
+    //        this.log.error(args...)
+  },

   start() {